A 7-Month Residential Food Systems Fellowship

 Program Overview

-Each morning, fellows help tend to our organic vegetable and seed farm.
-Mixed into the work of planting, weeding, and harvesting are classes on food and seed systems, building a base of skills and knowledge for fellows to become changemakers with the food system.
+Each morning, fellows tend to our organic vegetable and seed farm.
+Mixed into the work of planting, weeding, and harvesting are opportunities to learn about food and seed systems, building a base of skills and knowledge for fellows to become changemakers with the food system.
 Through the week, each afternoon brings a different form of learning: Tuesdays are our local farmers market, Wednesdays are academic seminars on cultural shift and post-capitalist theory.
 Thursdays are “crafternoon”—a hands-on exploration of place-based lifeways.
-Throughout the week, we engage our heads, hands, and hearts in the practices of remaking ourselves in relationship with the land.
+We engage our heads, hands, and hearts in the practices of remaking ourselves in relationship with the land.

-Seasonal cycles set a slow-paced rhythm for the fellowship as we deepen our roots in the land and build a holistic understanding of what a real, multi-generational form of sustainability might look like.
-In today’s world, living well and growing healthy food is an act of defiance—Groundwork’s farm is a place where we explore what it means to take power back from the flattening forces of industrialism, consumerism, and capitalism.
-As we engage in creating a life outside of the hustle culture, the farm is a place to find joy, pick fruit, weave baskets, and plan (and plant) the revolution.
+Seasonal cycles set the rhythm of the fellowship as we deepen our roots in the land and build a holistic understanding of what a real, multi-generational form of sustainability might look like.
+In today’s world, living well and growing healthy food is an act of defiance, and Groundwork’s farm is a place where we explore what it means to take power back from the flattening forces of industrialism, consumerism, and capitalism.
+The farm is a place to find joy, pick fruit, weave baskets, and plan (and plant) the revolution.

 We invite those who would step forward and become visionary leaders for change in the coming years and decades to apply.
 Join us this year to dig deep, invest in your relationship with the Earth, and ask what it looks like to create a just and livable world for a time beyond our own.